 and a value together in a struct.
 No custom struct is needed.
 It is a simple form of a Tuple.
 The Dictionary collection uses it.

-Stack, queue.
+Stack.
 We push and pop elements onto the top of a Stack.
 With this functionality, we implement certain kinds of parsers.
-An array would work, but these types have clearer interfaces.StackQueue
+An array would work, but the Stack has a clearer interface.Stack

 Sets.
 The HashSet implements set logic in its many instance methods.
 We use methods such as Union on different HashSets to solve problems.
 This makes some programs simpler.HashSetSortedSet